 Sponsored by Kyushu Tourism Board.

-Side note : to find all the practical information related to addresses and attractions below, please go check the clickable map at the end of the article.
+Side note: to find all the practical information related to addresses and attractions below, please go check the clickable map at the end of the article.

-Hiking on Kawara Olle trail
+Hiking on Kawara Olle Trail

-The olle hiking trail of Kawara opened very recently, this past year, under the initiative of the local community who wanted to boost the area.
+The olle hiking trail of Kawara opened very recently, this past year, under the initiative of local community leaders who wanted to boost visitors to the area.
 Everything was actually developed by volunteers from the town, using recycled materials to landscape the paths.
 The trail starts at Saidosho Station and ends at Kawara Station, with a total distance of 12km.
 A local train line connects the two stations, so you can park your car at Kawara Station, take the train to Saidosho Station to start the trail and end up where you left your car.
-A few years ago, Kawara Station, which is now the ending point of the Kawara olle trail, was empty and did not have any staff.
+A few years ago, Kawara Station, which is now the ending point of the Kawara Olle Trail, was empty and did not have any staff.
 Today however, you will find an office dedicated to hikers, where you can ask the staff all the questions you may have or even buy a few souvenirs.

 As you start hiking, you will soon spot the very clear marking system.
-The path is indicated with either arrows, ribbons or forged iron little horses.
+The path is indicated with either arrows, ribbons or little forged iron horses.

 Local specialties: tonkotsu ramen and bamboo charcoal soft cream

-With orders made on a terminal and a really fast service, you come here to eat a comforting meal among locals, who are quickly slurping down their bowl of ramen before getting back to work.
+With orders made on a terminal and really fast service, you can come here to eat a comforting meal among locals, who are quickly slurping down their bowl of ramen before getting back to work.
 As you enter the dining room, the broth smell is striking, but not unpleasant, and the slurping noises made by the guests will titillate your ears.
-A simple bowl of tonkotsu ramen, served with a few slices of pork, a soft boiled egg, bamboo sprouts and sea weed, will be more than enough to fill your stomach.
+A simple bowl of tonkotsu ramen, served with a few slices of pork, a soft boiled egg, bamboo sprouts and seaweed, will be more than enough to fill your stomach.
 The broth, almost white, has a much more pronounced and richer taste than a traditional ramen.

 For around 800 yens only, this makes for a very filling and delicious meal!
 If you manage to do it, try to eat your noodles loudly, as it is a way to show the chef that you enjoy your meal!

 If you still have a little room left in your stomach, you can find bamboo charcoal soft cream just a few minutes from there!
-A surprising local sweet, with a very dark color and a slight taste of chocolate.
+A surprising local sweet, with a very dark color and the slight taste of chocolate.

-Climbing up Mt Hiko
+Climbing up Mt.
+Hiko

 To reach the summit of Mt.
 Hiko, you will have two different options: hiking or taking a cable car.
-Since 2005, a monorail cable car was installed on the mountain slope allowing people to reach the top of Mt.
+In 2005, a monorail cable car was installed on the mountain slope allowing people to reach the top of Mt.
 Hiko in just a few minutes.